digydigdogdead/RPG-Utility/README.md

 This WPF application is a one-stop-shop for all the little things GMs might be using multiple applications to do.
 The functions this has include:

 - ### Dice Roller
-    The dice roller has a default preset which would work for any game, but also a preset specifically made for use with the game Wilderfeast.
+    The dice roller has a default preset which would work for any game, but also presets for the games Wilderfeast and Household.
+- ### Initiative Tracker
+    A page where you can add all the fighters in a given scene and their initiative, and the application will track the turn order for you.
 - ### Clocks
     A page where you can create clocks, a recommended mechanic for tracking future events in many RPGs.
 Simply enter the number of scenes/segments, give it a title, and the program will construct a clock for you.
 Left click to fill in a segment, and right click to take it back.
 - ### Stat Tracker